 Download PDF Antipodean Childhoods by Helga Ramsey-Kurz and published by Cambridge Scholars Publishing.
 This book was released on 2020-05-15 with total page 215 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Though obvious, the productiveness of combining the three concepts of childhood, otherness and the postcolonial has not inspired much academic inquiry so far.
 The essays assembled in this book make up for this omission and address aspects of growing up in Australia and New Zealand from various angles.
 They base their argument on the premise that, whether in settler, migrant or indigenous communities, children tend to be ascribed a space of their own, mostly outside but never independent of that of adults.
 How adults configure this space both practically and imaginatively, for instance in the arts, in adult and children’s literature, in film and photography, or in historical documents, is one of the questions answered in the process.
 How these configurations have developed with time and under the influence of specific historical circumstances is another.
 Thus, the individual papers are more than a contribution to the current (re-)discovery of the theme of childhood in European cultures in that Antipodean Childhoods remains centrally concerned with the cultural specificity of childhoods lived in Australia and New Zealand and with the theoretical relevance of this specificity to postcolonial literary, cultural and historical studies.

-Download PDF Encyclopedia of the World Novel by Michael David Sollars and published by Infobase Learning.
-This book was released on 2015-04-22 with total page pages.
+Download PDF Encyclopedia of the World Novel, 1900 to the Present by Michael David Sollars and published by Infobase Learning.
+This book was released on 2015-04-22 with total page 2417 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Provides a comprehensive A to Z reference with more than 600 entries providing facts about modern novelists and their works.
+Book excerpt: Praise for the print edition:"...a useful and engaging reference to the vast world of the novel in world literature."